bitcoinops/bitcoinops.github.io/_topics/en/op_checktemplateverify.md

 process can probably be used anywhere payment batching is an option but it can likely reduce fees even further than payment batching.

-Later versions of the proposal placed greater emphasis on other contracts and [covenants][topic covenants] that could be created using the new opcode, such as the ability to create [channel factories][topic channel factories], [vaults][topic vaults], and [coinjoin transactions][topic coinjoin] in new ways that might simplify construction or reduce fees.
-Other authors have mentioned that the new opcode could possibly be used to allow users to trustlessly [pool their funds][joinpool] together into a single UTXO in a way that would increase privacy.
+The original proposal also emphasized other contracts and [covenants][topic covenants] that could be created using the new opcode, such as the ability to create [channel factories][topic channel factories], [vaults][topic vaults], [coinjoin transactions][topic coinjoin] in new ways that might simplify construction or reduce fees, and described how the new opcode could possibly be used to allow users to trustlessly [pool their funds][joinpool] together into a single UTXO in a way that would increase privacy.
+These other concepts have been described in further detail in subsequent works by a variety of authors.

 Criticisms of the proposal have focused on it being [too specific][maxwell-attributed specific] to the congestion control